dstar4138/libemp/src/monitors/README.md

 This means event monitors are services in their own right, but who's primary goal is to facilitate communication to-and-from outside of the LibEMP Node.
-As a *Sympathetic Agent*, the Monitor is an Actor which interacts with the world as the local hand for the resident Node.
+We call this style of Actor a *Sympathetic Agent*, in that the Monitor is an Actor which interacts with the world as the local hand for the resident Node.
+Its state is tied intrinsically to the local state.

+LibEMP avoids conflict of interest by letting the developer decide how sympathetic the Monitor becomes, insofar as the Monitor can either go down with the ship or keep itself distant.
+In either case, a goal of the Monitor API is to force this decision to be made (which keeps both the local and downstream services safe from unrecorded changes).

 ## Monitor Implementation Layout